KAYAK HUNTING IN ILLORSUIT

 This is a kayak from Nanortalik near the southern tip of Greenland, dating from 1928.
 Golden describes it as being “rather extreme in form, its ends being very long and narrow.
 It has a remarkable fore and aft symmetry … the bow being nearly identical to the stern in profile and plan.”
 He also refers to its “[long] and concave ends …” (2006, page 377).

-Another feature of west coast kayak design which Petersen discusses in detail has to do with the fore deck beam immediately in front of the “masik,” called the “seeqqortarfik“.
-He describes it as having a quite complex shape so as to curve upwards one or one and a half inches “to give more room for the legs.”
+Another feature of west coast kayak design which Petersen discusses in detail has to do with the fore deck beam immediately in front of the masik, called the seeqqortarfik.
+He describes it as having a quite complex shape so as to curve upwards one or one and a half inches “to give more room for the legs” (2001, page 21).

 Figure 41 of Golden’s KoG (page 57)

-This shows the “seeqqortarfik,” as described by Petersen, with a curved and complex shape.
-Also the second deck beam, curved but with a simple shape.
+This shows a seeqqortarfik, as described by Petersen.
+This example has an especially curved and complex shape.
+It is of a kayak from Kangaamiut in the Musee de la Marine, Paris.
+Also shown is the second deck beam, curved but with a simple shape.

 With the exception of only two specimens (#5 and #73), all of the 81 West Greenland kayaks in KoG do have curved fore deck beams — though only 7 of them with the complex shape described by Petersen.
 These seven are all from the southwest coast.
 More simply curved beams are recorded for the other 72 kayaks – some with a lot of curvature, some with very little.